 When a complaint is lodged the investigating officers will need to know as much as possible about the complaint.

-- Reseal food and put it in the refrigerator/freezer as necessary.
+- Reseal food and put it in the refrigerator or freezer as necessary

-- Keep all evidence of purchase e.g. receipt.
+- Keep all evidence of purchase, such as a receipt

 We will try to establish the source and cause of the complaint and the investigation may take several weeks.
 We may have to contact the Aberdeen Scientific Services Laboratory to examine or analyse the subject of complaint, contact the retailer, supplier, distributor or manufacturer of the product or liaise with another local authority.

 You will be notified at the end of the investigation with regard to our findings and decision.